 Once that you try to back up the data on your iPhone device to your Mac, the files will then be directed automatically in iTunes.
 And with that, you will be able to find your iPhone backup on your Mac using this directory below.

-And another is that you can also find your iPhone backup by following the method below.
+And another is that you can also find and view your iPhone backup files by following the method below.

 Tip: If you want to change your iPhone backups location, you can proceed with this guide: https://www.imymac.com/mac-tips/change-iphone-backup-location-mac.html

-If you were able to back up your iPhone device using your iCloud before, then you will not be able to see your backup file on iCloud.com.
+Where are iPhone backups stored on Mac?
+If you were able to back up your iPhone device using your iCloud before, then you will not be able to see your backup files on iCloud.com.
 However, you can actually access them on your Mac device.
 And do this by following the steps below.

 From there, you will be able to find all of the iCloud backups that you have on your Mac from your iPhone device.
 You will then have an idea on when was the latest backup made.